This is our final product, an opening sequence of a film called "Dark Nightmare".

 Nightmare On Elm Street

-Nightmare On Elm Street contains a group of characters who are friends, however the main character of the group is Nancy Thompson.
+Nightmare On Elm Street contains a group of characters who are

 This character experiences nightmares and is affected in her real life by them.
 This is very similar to our main character in "Dark Nightmare" called Fai as she has nightmares and wakes up with real injuries.
 However, unlike Fai, her friends also experience the same nightmares and consequences.